 - If a well is located in a groundwater district, sometimes the district can provide testing services or resources.
 See the Texas Alliance of Groundwater Districts for information.

-- Wellowner.org provides information regarding Water Quality and testing.
+- Wellowner.org provides information regarding Water Quality & Quantity and testing.

 The Texas A&M AgriLife Extension Service on-line Bookstore offers a number of publications on drinking water contamination (e.g., lead, arsenic, copper, nitrates, radionuclides, etc.), as well as introductory fact sheets such as "Solving Water Quality Problems in the Home" (L-5450) and "What's In My Water?"
 (E-176).
-Free electronic downloads of these publications (add an "e" in front of the publication number) are also available after setting up an account.
+Hard copies or free electronic downloads of these publications are available after setting up an account.

 - Railroad Commission of Texas (RRC) regulates oil and gas industry wells.